-- (iv) indicating each of the directors that will be devoting his or her full time to the affairs of the issuer, and - (v) describing the right of action referred to in section 130.1 of the Act that is applicable in respect of the offering memorandum; - (c) the prospective purchaser has access to substantially the same information concerning the issuer that a prospectus filed under the Act would provide and - (i) because of net worth and investment experience or because of consultation with or advice from a person or company that is not a promoter of the issuer and that is an adviser or dealer registered under the Act, is able to evaluate the prospective investment on the basis of information about the investment presented to the prospective purchaser by the issuer or selling securityholder, or - (ii) is a senior officer or director of the issuer or of an affiliated entity of the issuer or a spouse or child of any director or senior officer of the issuer or of an affiliated entity of the issuer. - (d) the offer and sale of the security is not accompanied by an advertisement and no selling or promotional expenses have been paid or incurred for the offer and sale, except for professional services or for services performed by a dealer registered under the Act; - (e) the promoter, if any, has not acted as a promoter of any other issue of securities under this exemption within the calendar year; and - f) section 3.5 does not make the exemption unavailable. - 2.14 Exemption for a Trade in a Security Distributed under Section 2.13 Sections 25 and 53 of the Act do not apply to a trade in a security that was previously distributed under the exemption in section 2.13, if each of the parties to the trade is one of the not more than 50 purchasers.
+- (ii) identifying every promoter of the issuer, - (iii) giving the particulars of the professional qualifications and associations during the five years before the date of the offering memorandum of each officer, director and promoter of the issuer that are relevant to the offering, - (iv) indicating each of the directors that will be devoting his or her full time to the affairs of the issuer, and - (v) describing the right of action referred to in section 130.1 of the Act that is applicable in respect of the offering memorandum: - (c) the prospective purchaser has access to substantially the same information concerning the issuer that a prospectus filed under the Act would provide and - (i) because of net worth and investment experience or because of consultation with or advice from a person or company that is not a promoter of the issuer and that is an adviser or dealer registered under the Act, is able to evaluate the prospective investment on the basis of information about the investment presented to the prospective purchaser by the issuer or selling securityholder, or - (ii) is a senior officer or director of the issuer or of an affiliated entity of the issuer or a spouse or child of any director or senior officer of the issuer or of an affiliated entity of the issuer, - (d) the offer and sale of the security is not accompanied by an advertisement and no selling or promotional expenses have been paid or incurred for the offer and sale, except for professional services or for services performed by a dealer registered under the Act; and - (e) the promoter, if any, has not acted as a promoter of any other issue of securities under this exemption within the calendar year. - (2) For the purpose of determining the number of purchasers or prospective purchasers under paragraph (1)(a), a corporation, partnership, trust or other entity shall be counted as one purchaser or prospective purchaser unless the entity has been created or is being used primarily for the purpose of purchasing a security of the issuer, in which event each beneficial owner of an equity interest in the entity or each beneficiary of the entity, as the case may be, shall be counted as a separate purchaser or prospective purchaser.

+2.14 Exemption for a Trade in a Security Distributed under Section 2.13 - Sections 25 and 53 of the Act do not apply to a trade in a security that was previously distributed under the exemption in section 2.13, if each of the parties to the trade is one of the not more than 50 purchasers.